kuhree/www/src/pages/about/uses.md

 # Uses

 I've been a fan of technology for as long as I can remember.
-Building computers before knowing what a lego was.
-Browsing Github for years before undersanding what source-code was.
+I tried building computers long before my first lego.
+I remember browsing GitHub _years_ before undersanding source code was.

 Along the way, I've built, found, or paid for some exceptional tech.
 Here's a list of them that I use day-to-day and why.
 There's also some highlights from days past.

 This page is a bit verbose beacuse it doubles as a way for me to keep track of some of these things I own.
+Bear with me.

 ## Utilities